vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/validators.md

 # Model Validators

 These validators used to ensure that a model is valid by checking each of it properties using property validators(e.g. validating AddressDetails).

 These validators implement the `ModelValidator` interface which defines a `validate` method which returns a list of `ValidationFailure` objects that identify the properties that have errors.

 The following model validators are available:

 * AddressDetailsValidator

+This is used to validate the `AddressDetails` object and confirm that the alias, country, postcode, city, state, line1, line2, county, first and last name properties are valid.

+Since address formats differ by country it is important to set the context so that correct property validators are used.

-This is used to validate the `AddressDetails` object is 			Uses the CountryAwareAddressDetailContext to obtain the country specific validators for the AddressDetail
+Use the CountryAwareAddressDetailContext to obtain the country specific validators for the AddressDetail

+Use <code>AddressDetailsValidator</code> to verify that all address details have been entered correctly.
+This validator uses property validators to validate each property of <code>AddressDetails</code>:

+* <code>AliasValidator</code> - to check the alias.
+* <code>NameValidator</code> - to check the first name, last name and county.
+* <code>UkPostcodeValidator</code> - to check the post code.
+* <code>AddressLineValidator</code> - to check all remaining address lines for checking all address lines.

 			validators:
 				CountryValidator
 				AliasValidator